Throughout the scriptures, the process of acquiring faith in Jesus Christ and his gospel is often compared to a seed.

-Even if our faith is as small as mustard seed, we can move mountains.
-As we nourish our faith, it will enlighten our understanding and become delicious to us.
+Even if our faith is as small as a mustard seed, we can move mountains.
+As we nourish our faith as we would a seed, it will enlighten our understanding and become delicious to us.
 These are truly beautiful representations of faith!

 However, just as seeds can struggle to grow for a variety of reasons, so can our faith.
 It may feel as if you are drowning in a flood or being scorched in the heat.
 You may even feel that you have become forever stuck in the dark soil.